itsjhonny/itsjhonny/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play guitar, football and pursue writing as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions.\
-✉️ &nbsp;You can email me at dhadwal1507@gmail.com!
+✉️ &nbsp;You can email me at dhadwal1507@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Résumé](https://drive.google.com/file/d/1R7R0fRKa3TIDOhKAMvwy7XNSuRAeUtIB/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1R7R0fRKa3TIDOhKAMvwy7XNSuRAeUtIB/view?usp=sharing) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack